 Vine Cliff is located in an enviable vineyard neighborhood set back from the Silverado Trail in the eastern hills of Napa Valley.
 These hillsides are highly coveted for producing superior wines; neighbors in the general vicinity include Oakville Ranch and Dalla Valle Vineyards.
 The hillsides in this eastern part of the valley (the Vaca mountain range) contain dramatically different vegetation then what grows on the other side of the valley in the Mayacamas mountain range.
 The slopes here are often more open with chaparral growing rather than the more forested slopes on the other side of the valley.

-Prior to selling Vine Cliff, the Sweeney’s invested smartly into the property over the years including planting Bordeaux varietals that do well in this part of Napa Valley (Cabernet Sauvignon, Petite Verdot and Malbec).
+Prior to selling Vine Cliff, the Sweeney’s invested smartly into the property over the years including planting Bordeaux varieties that do well in this part of Napa Valley (Cabernet Sauvignon, Petite Verdot and Malbec).
 Interestingly, a significant amount of their more modern-day plantings, like the original plantings about a century prior, suffered from phyloxxera and had to be pulled out in the 1990s.
 Later they built a production facility (near the original caves) and drilled a 15,000 square foot cave.
 Highlights of this property (aside from the world class grapes produced here) include the stellar views, a small pond and two quicksilver mines.
 Alan Phillips was their founding winemaker; he previously worked at Rutherford Hill and was the founding winemaker at Monticello Vineyards.
 Prior to the sale of Vine Cliff, Nell Sweeney was the sole proprietress although her son Rob and his wife Ginny helped with the operations.

 Ginny is also one of four partners in her namesake company, Ginny’s Gin, a product created by winemakers from grapes and grain.
 This gin offers a pleasing herbal note on the bouquet including juniper berries, wild sage and a citrus peel zest; it is creamy across the palate, intensely flavored and shows a slight citrus sweetness that shows up after the warmth of the primary finish.
 This gin is very enjoyable straight up but as we were tasting we were also thinking about enjoying our next Negroni at Ciccio’s in Yountville.
 The back label is a ‘name cloud’, creatively displaying the first names of family and friends who are integral to the Ginny’s Gin story.